Corporation sole: Ecclesiastical origins

-Most corporations sole are church related (for example, the archbishopric of Canterbury), although some political offices of the United Kingdom (e.g., many of the secretaries of state), Canada, and the United States are corporations sole.
+Most corporations sole are church-related, although some political offices of the United Kingdom (e.g., many of the secretaries of state), Canada, and the United States are corporations sole.

-The concept of corporation sole originated as a means for orderly transfer of ecclesiastical property, serving to keep the title within the denomination or religious society.
-In order to keep the religious property from being treated as the estate of the vicar of the church, the property was titled to the office of the corporation sole.
-In the case of the Catholic Church, ecclesiastical property is usually titled to the diocesan bishop, who serves in the office of the corporation sole.

 The Catholic Church continues to use corporations sole in holding titles of property: as recently as 2002, it split a diocese in the US state of California into many smaller corporations sole and with each parish priest becoming his own corporation sole, thus limiting the diocese's liability for any sexual abuse or other wrongful activity in which the priest might engage.
 This is, however, not the case everywhere, and legal application varies.
 For instance, other U.S. jurisdictions have used corporations at multiple levels.
-In the jurisdictions of England and Wales, Scotland, Northern Ireland, and the Republic of Ireland, a Catholic bishop is not a corporation sole, and real property is held by way of land trusts, a tradition dating back to the suppression of Catholicism by Henry VIII during the English Reformation and the Penal Laws of Ireland.

-The Church of Jesus Christ of Latter-day Saints uses the corporation sole form for its president, which is legally listed as "The Corporation of the President of the Church of Jesus Christ of Latter-day Saints".
+The Church of Jesus Christ of Latter-day Saints uses the corporation sole form for its president, which is legally listed as "The Church of Jesus Christ of Latter-day Saints".

-Iglesia ni Cristo was registered as corporation sole with the Insular Government of the Philippines in 1914 and with the People's Republic of China in 2014.
+Iglesia ni Cristo was registered as corporation sole with the Insular Government of the Philippines in 1914.

-The corporation sole form can serve the needs of a religious organization by reducing its complexity to that of a single office and its holder, thereby eliminating the need for by-laws and a board of directors.